mrbric23/smtp_builder/README.md

 ```

 > **Note**
-> Username and password will be used to access the mail server so choose the ones you want.
+Username and password will be used to access the mail server so choose the ones you want.

->
+> **Note**
-> Your final sender email address will be username@yourdomain.com.
+Your final sender email address will be username@yourdomain.com.

 ### Step 5.
 Configure RDNS / PTR